Updated: Jul 23

 If there are problems, they aren’t the fault of the dog but in the language of the trainer.

 Puppies can go from this (photo above) to this (photo below) in the blink of an eye.
 By the time a Maremma is six months old the opportunity to shape his thinking is largely past.

 Renzo is giving Kathy his rapt attention.
 He isn't charging off barking like a fool, or chasing livestock, or even just ignoring her.
-He could chose to be an "independent" dog.
-He doesn't because being near Kathy is always a win, there is no reason for him to avoid her.
+He could choose to be an "independent" dog.
+He doesn't because being near Kathy is always a win; there is no reason for him to avoid her.

 ......he isn't gone.
 No sarcasm intended here.
 This really is a big point, and here's why: Renzo lives on ONE acre, with a partner LGD and seven springy little pet goats behind a four foot high fence, and he's right near Kathy's house and that of her neighbor.
 He doesn't bark indiscriminately, he doesn't chase the goats, and he doesn't hop right over that short fence.
 Even when Kathy had eighteen inches of snow he didn't hop the fence.
 One of the keys to his success is that he has a working partner.
 People often tell me they don't have enough of a job to justify having two dogs.
 I think of Renzo.
 The photo below shows a field on my property that is more than twice the size of the field Renzo and Luna guard.
 My point is that it isn't the size of the field that matters, or the number of livestock.
 What matters is setting the dog up for success by meeting his emotional needs.
 You wouldn't use just part of the ingredients because you were making a small cake.
 All the ingredients work together to create success.